charlespv/car-price-prediction-ml/README.md

 # Car price prediction

 This school project is about predicting second hand cars using machine learning.
-This project need skill in Machine learning (linear regression, NLP), data cleaning, feature engineering and model serving.
+This project needed skill in Machine learning (linear regression, NLP), data cleaning, and feature engineering.

-## Roadmap
-1. Make a first prediction pipeline without "Description" column and very few column.
-The model resulting to this pipeline will be the first ground truth to beat.
-2. Implement model serving app with Streamlit and add it to pipeline
-2. Make a classical cleaning stage, run the pipeline
-3. Make a classical preprocessing stage, run the pipeline
-4. Make a stage to handle "Description" columns
-4. Benchmark few models (example : linreg, rf)
-5. Bonus : fetch new dataset to improve the model
+Files :
+- Main files are at the roots of the repo
+- EDA is in the `notebook` folder
+- `autopluspy` is a custom python library made for this project

 ## Getting started